William Healey Dall: First positions, first expeditions

 Dall took a job in Chicago.
 There he met the famous naturalist Robert Kennicott (1835–1866) at the Chicago Academy of Sciences Museum.
 In 1865 the Western Union Telegraph Expedition was mounted to find a possible route for a telegraph line between North America and Russia by way of the Bering Sea.
 Kennicott was selected as the scientist for this expedition, and with the influence of Spencer Fullerton Baird of the Smithsonian Institution, he took Dall as his assistant, because of his expertise in invertebrates and fish.
 Aboard the clipper Nightingale, under the command of the naturalist Charles Melville Scammon, Dall explored the coast of Siberia, with first several stops in Alaska (still Russian territory at that time).
 Scammon Bay, Alaska was named after Charles Scammon.

 In 1866, Dall continued this expedition to Siberia.
 On a stop at St. Michael, Alaska, he was informed that Kennicott had died of a heart attack on May 13, 1866, while prospecting a possible telegraph route along the Yukon River.
 Set on finishing Kennicott's Yukon River work, Dall stayed on the Yukon during the winter.
 Because of cancellation of his own expedition, he had to continue this work at his own expense until autumn 1868.
 Meanwhile, in 1867, the U.S. had acquired Alaska from Russia for 7.2 million dollars.
-This was uncharted country, with a fauna and flora still waiting to be explored and described, a task Dall took upon himself as a surveyor-scientist.
+This country was all but unknown among researchers in Europe and the US, and Dall took upon himself as a surveyor-scientist to study the region's economic value and its fauna, flora, Indigenous human inhabitants.